Skip to content

 • Add extra attributes to the click event of a certain component

-Can be set by adding the ft-extra-property custom parameter, requiring JSON string value
+Can be set by adding the ft-extra-property custom parameter, requiring the value to be a JSON string

 <Button title="Action 添加额外属性"